prebid/prebid.github.io/dev-docs/modules/ppi.md

 1. Compare GPT slot name to the AUP slotPattern, which may be a regular expression.
 1. Compare GPT div to the AUP divPattern, which may be a regular expression.
 1. Call the custom matching function if defined.
-1. If there are multiple matches, first choose the first amongst the most specific (any without wildcards).
-Then choose first amongst those that matched with a wildcard.
+1. If there are multiple matches, first choose the first one in the list.
 1. Resolve any Media Type Objects as appropriate and filter sizes.
 1. Create PBJS AdUnit